Compute

 Example 2

 On July 1, 2023, suppose you uploaded 100 GB Archive data to an OBS bucket in the CN-Hong Kong region, and there were 100 requests generated.
-In this 100 GB data, there were 10,000 24 KB files, and the rest files are larger than or equal to 64 KB.
-Then, on the same day and in the same region, you purchased a 1-month Archive storage package of 100 GB at $3 USD.
+In this 100 GB data, there were 10,000 24 KB files, and the rest files are greater than or equal to 64 KB.
+Then, on the same day and in the same region, you purchased a 1-month Archive storage package of 100 GB at $0.4517145 USD.
 You did not perform any other operations in the rest of July.

 You would pay for the storage of Archive data and the upload requests.
 The billing for storage started from July 1, 2023, while the requests were billed on July 1, 2023.
 Since a file smaller than 64 KB would be billed as if it were 64 KB, the total Archive storage was calculated as follows: